adrianhopebailie/web-monetization/explainer.md

 ## Design Decisions

-This proposal is modelled on a working deployment that uses a browser extension to provide the necessary browser-side functionality, however there are various design decisions that may be worth discussing further as a community.
+This proposal is modelled on a working deployment (setup by the WM Provider, [Coil](https://coil.com)) that uses a browser extension to provide the necessary browser-side functionality, however there are various design decisions that may be worth discussing further as a community.

+By bringing this work to the WICG our goal is to get input from multiple WM Providers and implementors to refine the design and produce a W3C standards-track specification.

 ### Declaritive vs Imperative?